 The education system in Brunei, like that of many countries, is in a state of development as the government endeavours to establish a curriculum that best fits the needs of its citizens in a rapidly changing world.

-No matter which district teachers are posted to, however, they are all assured of similar standards of housing, and access to welfare and professional support.
+No matter which district teachers are posted to, however, they are all assured of similar standards of housing, and access to welfare and educational support.

 The students in Brunei’s schools are generally polite and well behaved and used to being firmly and clearly directed.
 They are familiar with being taught by non-Bruneian teachers, especially in secondary schools, and are tolerant of them and their lack of knowledge of the country, its language and its customs.
 Naturally, however, it is greatly appreciated when teachers take steps to learn about these areas.
 The students have a heavy academic load, which many do not find easy to cope with.
 Like children anywhere, they respond positively to teachers who demonstrate a concern for their welfare and a determination to help them as much as possible.
 As with any school in any country, discipline and motivation problems can and do occur.
 However, there is usually a refreshing lack of the antagonistic stance that students often adopt towards teachers in some other countries.

 Schools, like government offices, are closed on Fridays and Sundays, under normal circumstances, with Saturday being a working day.
 Brunei operates a four term year, each of 10/11 weeks, with a 10 day or 2 week holiday between each term and then 4 or 5 weeks in December.
 The school year comprises a total of about 200 days.